If you see a chatbot widget showing product recommendations as you browse the website, it’s called a marketing strategy.

 These chatbot marketing examples shed light on how various industries have integrated this automated virtual assistant into their support and overall business process.
 However, to build a marketing chatbot just like them, you need to have access to the right tips as well.
 Well, don’t worry.
 We’ve listed a few for you below.

-This section aims to explore actionable chatbot development tips that’ll help you keep customers engaged with your brand and bring them one step closer to the bottom of the sales funnel.
+This section aims to explore actionable chatbot development tips that’ll help you keep customers engaged with your brand.

 1. A Warm Welcome Message to Capture Your Prospect’s Attention